 Westhab was founded in 1981 by a group of real estate professionals and activist clergy frustrated by the growing affordable housing crisis in Westchester County, NY.
 An early partnership with the Westchester County Department of Social Services led to the development of a new method of housing the homeless – using public assistance funds to preserve and expand good, low-income housing rather than continuing to pay for expensive and inadequate motel shelter.
 Westhab initiated community-based youth and employment programs as well as community resource centers, and has expanded to the Bronx.
 Their real estate development pipeline includes a greater proportion of mixed-income, senior, veterans, and special needs housing.
 Christ Church has a growing relationship with Westhab, which began over Christmas when we partnered to bring Christmas presents to families in need.
 Volunteers can distribute cans to clients at their food bank.
 Westhab will also need volunteers for the Dayspring Community Center in Yonkers.

-Ushers joyfully greet the congregation, new and old, as they arrive to church.
-They help visitors find seats, direct children to Church School, and collect and count donations.
+Each week our Ushers and Greeters joyfully meet the congregation, new and old, as they arrive to church.
+They help visitors find seats, direct children to Church School, and answer questions.
 Like many of our members, they are excited to share why Christ Church is a wonderful place to belong.

 Altar Guild at Christ Church

-The Altar Guild prepares for all services involving a Eucharist by setting out the various vessels used by the clergy.
-Members also care for, clean and maintain the vestments, altar linens, silver, and books.
+The Altar Guild prepares the church for worship.
+Members care for, clean and maintain the vestments, altar linens, silver, and books.
 Meetings to discuss upcoming liturgies and the church calendar are held periodically from September to May.
 The Vestry purchases wine, wafers, candles, linen and housekeeping supplies, while donations are used for new vestments and altar arrays.